facontidavide/cloudini/README.md

 cloudini_rosbag_converter -f compressed_rosbag.mcap -o restored_rosbag.mcap -d
 ```

-Note that the "restored_rosbag.mcap" might be smalled than the original one, because the chunk-based ZSTD compression provided
+Note that the "restored_rosbag.mcap" might be smaller than the original one, because the chunk-based ZSTD compression provided
 by MCAP is enabled.

 # Frequently Asked Questions